sagemath/trac_to_gh/Issue 2249.md

         "bug"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-2.10.2",
-    "title": "[with patch; needs review] comments to indicate in docstrings that log is not finished in some cases for p-adics", "type": "issue",
+    "title": "[with patch; with positive review] comments to indicate in docstrings that log is not finished in some cases for p-adics", "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/2249",
     "user": "https://github.com/williamstein"